aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 "Just give me a second!"
 He breathed slowly, admiring her naked body spread before him.

-He wrapped his mind around the fact that she wanted him to cum inside her.
+His mind lingered on the fact that she wanted him to cum inside her.
 To get her pregnant.
 So fucking hot.
 He plunged back into her.

 "Yes.
 That's it!
 Fuck me deep.
-Fuck me hard!"
+Fuck me hard!
+I want you to be a daddy!"

 He slipped his cock in and out of her in long, wet strokes.
 Then pulled out again, just on the edge of cumming.
 He flipped her over, and, hands on her hips, lifted her to her knees on the bed.